 Stop by the visitor center and then head to check out Dunker Church, Bloody Lane, Burnside Bridge, National Cemetery, Newcomer House, and Pry House Field Hospital Museum.

-Take part in park ranger programs for an educational battlefield talk, go for self-guided hikes to Cornfield, Final Attack, Sherrick Farm, or check out the Museum Store to bring a piece of history home with you.
+Take part in park ranger programs for an educational battlefield talk, go for self-guided hikes to Cornfield, Final Attack, and Sherrick Farm, or check out the Museum Store to bring a piece of history home with you.

 State: New Jersey